invariantlabs-ai/invariant-gateway/gateway/mcp/README.md

 }
 ```

-You need to:

-1. Checkout the invariant-gatway repo.
-2. Run `python -m build`.
-This will generate a .whl file in dist.
+## Using the PyPi package

-3. Modify the MCP config like this:
+1. Modify the MCP config so that it looks like this:

 ```
   {